 It was sometime in the middle of the afternoon, I think.
 I couldn’t tell you what day of the week, probably not a Friday given the demeanor of the doctor sitting across from me.
-His legs were crossed revealing ugly argyle socks and on his knees he was balancing a notepad and file folder from which he read off my chart of symptoms and progress over the last several days as a guest in the psychiatric ward of St. Vincent’s Hospital.
+His legs were crossed revealing ugly argyle socks and on his knees he was balancing a notepad and file folder from which he read off my chart of symptoms and progress over the last several days as a guest in the psychiatric ward.
 I shifted my gaze back and forth between the ugly pattern on the overstuffed chair I felt far too small in and out the window behind him to a couple of leaves clinging on for dear life in a late October breeze.
 I had been told the night before that my stay was going to be extended because my symptoms hadn’t yet abated in spite of increased medication.

 “Bipolar Disorder,” he said.

 It was the very first time that an official diagnosis had been ascribed to me.
 He gave a short synopsis of the disease and then explained how my symptoms fit the profile to the best of his assessment.
 He asked if knew much about the disorder.

 I mumbled something about a somewhat from books I had read and that it probably meant I would be a psycho killer like on all the crime dramas I watched.
 Up until I had been in the hospital I had resisted any sort of labeling, but I knew something was very wrong with me – and if this was an answer, then good.
 Answers can lead to solutions and management, which meant I could go back to life as it were.